United Way brightens job, financial prospects for 45 Level Up program graduates

 HIGHLAND — Lake Area United Way has helped 45 residents improve future prospects through its new Level Up program.

-The graduates of the new program were honored Sunday night at the Wicker Park Social Center.
+The graduates of the new program were honored recently at the Wicker Park Social Center.

 Andrea Proulx Buinicki, LAUW’s vice president of community impact, said the Level Up program is aimed at helping residents accomplish their career and financial goals.